microsoft/pxt-adafruit/docs/lessons/classic-beatbox.md

 # classic beatbox

-display beautiful images on the BBC micro:bit.
+display beautiful images on the @boardname@.

 ## Topic